shufflrr/userguide/src/reports-activity.md

 >
 > Track the activity of your most successful sales and marketing people to identify best practices and train others!

+## Steps

+Click the "Reports" icon and the "Activity" tab.

+* The dropdowns along the top are filters; set them up and click "Apply" to add them.
+* The column header filters can also be used to narrow down what you want to look at.
+* Click "Change" at top left by the dates to select a different date range.

 ![Activity reports tab](img/reports-activity.png)